Listen to Audio Version:

 Lastly, Always Mitigate Harm: Translate patient-facing documents with care and accuracy

-Like Warren, many HVAD patients recall having no choice regarding the device, when in fact another US company, Abbot Laboratories, sells the HeartMate, a left ventricular assistive device (LVAD, the general name for heart pumps) with stellar 3-year outcomes.
+Like Warren, many HVAD patients recall having no choice regarding the device when, in fact, another US company, Abbot Laboratories, sells the HeartMate, a left ventricular assistive device (LVAD, the general name for heart pumps) with stellar 3-year outcomes.
 HVAD patients talk of learning about the recall through social media, in contrast to Medtronic’s public statement claiming they had reached 90% of existing HVAD patients.

 Translation and interpreting services are critical to patient empowerment when faced with such life-changing decisions.
-Work with a high-quality language services partner (LSP) that provides human translation and interpreting services – as stated above, in these situations even Translation Memory (TM) can’t meet content demands.
+Work with a high-quality language services partner (LSP) that provides human translation and interpreting services.
+As stated above, in these situations, even Translation Memory (TM) can’t meet content demands.
 LSPs experienced in the medical and medical device manufacturing industries can easily accommodate your internal processes and Quality Management System (QMS) and uphold the highest standards of patient care, safety, and confidentiality.

 -